 Yet no matter which eCommerce tactic you decide to use, you should understand how to use both with reason.
-Check out below-listed recommendations to get the most of cross-selling and upselling tricks.
+Check out below-listed recommendations to get the most of cross-selling and upselling strategies.

 Cross-selling and upselling tips

 Choose your goals

 Improving your bottom line is a top reason to cross-sell and upsell.
 How about digging deeper: why are you doing this?
 Do you want to tell people about your new useful services, sell unpopular products or, on the flip side, promote the new arrivals?

 Segment your audience

 Would the female part of your audience be pleased to see beard care products in the recommended list bar?
 As the answer is obvious, consider segmenting your audience according to their age, gender, preferences, browsing history, or location to provide them with relevant offers in the future.